Saunak626/FasterPy/README.md

 is_prompt_based: false
 cpu_number: 1
 ```
-5. Finally, we can run the evaluation.
+**Step 5.** Finally, we can run the evaluation.
 We provide a script for this: `src/codenet_eval/run_eval.py`.
 The script takes the yaml file as input.
 Here is an example:

 ```bash
 python src/codenet_eval/run_eval.py --eval_config eval/sample_eval_config.yaml
 ```

-6. Baseline Models
+### Baseline Models

 To evaluate the performance of FasterPy, we benchmarked it across several representative large language models (LLMs) of different parameter scales: